-The 43 Masonic outbound route along Geneva at this location from one of two shared left-through lanes that do not include conflicting pedestrian or vehicle movements.
-As provided in Table 3.B-18 beginning on Response to Comments Section 4C pp. 4.C-40, project-related increase in vehicle traffic and passenger boarding/alighting activity would be associated with 82 seconds of travel time delay during the p.m. peak hour.
+The 43 Masonic outbound travels south route along Geneva at this location from one of two shared leftthrough lanes on Frida Kahlo, across Ocean Avenue, and on to Geneva Avenue; this movement is signal protected and that does not include conflicting pedestrian or vehicle movements.
+As provided in Table 3.B-18 beginning on Response to Comments Section 4C pp. 4.C-40, Pproject-related- increase in vehicle traffic and passenger boarding/alighting activity would be associated with 82 seconds of travel time delay during the p.m. peak hour.
 Travel time delay is attributable to passenger boarding activity, transit reentry time, and the level of vehicular traffic at the intersection and surrounding the Muni stop approximately 250 feet north of the intersection.
-The 2000 Highway Capacity Manual shows average bus re-entry delay into adjacent traffic streams to increase as a function of the adjacent lane hourly volumes, from an average of zero seconds with 100 vehicles to an average between four and six seconds at volumes between 400 and 600 vehicles per hour.10 Data collected for this project show a southbound p.m. peak hour volume of 508 vehicles, which corresponds with an estimate of between four and six seconds of reentry delay in addition to delay at the intersection.
+The 2000 Highway Capacity Manual shows average bus re-entry delay into adjacent traffic streams to increase as a function of the adjacent lane hourly volumes, from an average of zero seconds with 100 vehicles to an average between four and six seconds at volumes between 400 and 600 vehicles per hour.
+Data collected for this project show a southbound p.m. peak hour volume of 508 vehicles, which corresponds with an estimate of between four and six seconds of reentry delay in addition to delay at the intersection.
 As explained in the preceding section, this intersection is constrained by vehicle demand and pedestrian crossing lengths that limit possible signal timing solutions.